 Filling Suggestions

-The most popular fillings for Atayef are “joz” which is cinnamon walnuts, and “jibneh” unsalted white cow’s cheese that has been soaked in water for days to get rid of the salt.
+The most popular fillings for Atayef are “joz” which is cinnamon walnuts, and “jibneh” unsalted white cow’s cheese called Akkawi, which needs to be soaked in water so it’s no longer salty.

 How to stuff the Atayef?